 As a new registrar, you’ll be supported from the time you enter the FSP through to Fellowship.

 Your training program team includes a training coordinator and a medical educator (ME).
-In addition, you’ll be supported by a supervisor, either nominated by you or coordinated by the RACGP (i.e. remote supervision).
+In addition, you’ll be supported by a supervisor nominated by yourself.

 Your regional team is supported by the national RACGP services and teams.

 You’ll be allocated a training coordinator when you begin training.
 This person is a key contact for training-related queries, such as administrative tasks and requirements for training progression.
 Training coordinators work closely with the regional medical education team.